Groguard/CHIP-Web-Control/README.md

 sudo python3 main.py

-You should be able to navigate in your browser and view the web page at yourchipsip:8080 With the program running in a screen, you can disconnect from the terminal and it will continue to run.
-If it should shutdown for some reason it will need to be restarted using steps 4-5.
-I'm working on a script to make it run at start, should have the soon.
+You should be able to navigate in your browser and view the web page at yourchipsip:5000